The modernization of client services improves access to information for land managers, stakeholders and the public.

 The modernization of ministry programs meets the pace of business and client service expectations.
 Clients have access to information and assistance through tools such as Sask Interactive Mapping and HABISask.
 Access to current and reliable habitat information, population and spatial data helps clients and the government make important management decisions.

 Calls to the general inquiry phone line can also be used to detect the presence or movement of invasive insects and disease within the province as well as other matters of concern.
-The spike in general forestry inquiries in 2019-20 can be attributed to increased inquiries related to timber permits, including own-use and fuelwood permits.
+The spike in general forestry inquiries in 2019-20 and 2020-21 can be attributed to increased inquiries related to timber permits, including own-use and fuelwood permits as well as questions on where to cut a Christmas tree.